 - Student Success & Support: The Offices of Student Success, Student Accessibility Services, Career Design and Development, Counseling and Psychological Services, and Exploratory Studies remain open virtually.
 These offices are available to connect with students via phone, email, and other electronic means.

-- Wolfgram Memorial Library: The library will reopen on January 19, 2021.
+- Wolfgram Memorial Library: The library is open for spring.
 Many online resources continue to be available; see the library website for more information.

 - Student Health Services: Students who need assistance from the Student Health Services office should call 610-499-1183.
 Staff will respond to calls and provide appointments and other services as needed.

 - Campus Safety: Our Campus Safety Department will remain staffed to ensure the safety of anyone on our campus.

 We are living in stressful and uncertain times.
 Our Counseling and Psychological Services is available by telephone (610-499-1261) and email during regular business hours (Mon-Fri, 9-5 p.m.) until further notice.

 Non-essential travel is not recommended at this time.
 If a student does travel, it may impede their academic progression, based on the academic and professional requirements of their program.
 Students are strongly encouraged to consult with their academic dean prior to making travel arrangements.

 In accordance with CDC guidelines, all university-affiliated global travel is suspended temporarily.
 We encourage you to review the CDC travel guidelines as you consider future global travel.